10. Introducing Data Frames

 but also ones that pinpoint the items via their

 labels.
-That is quite a lot of index-ing.
+We have thus quite a lot of index-ing to discuss.

-In this section we play with two example objects of
+For illustration, we will be playing with two objects of

 :